National Military Spouse Appreciation Day is officially observed the Friday before Mother’s Day. This year, it is celebrated Friday, May 8, 2020.

 The government also recognizes that military spouses are not always given an option of when or where they are required to move, which was the reason they created the Military Spouses Residency Relief Act, which allows military spouses to claim their original state of residence on their taxes.

 This can be a big help if the spouse is originally from a state with a lower tax rate (or no state taxes at all).
 I wish I had known about the Military Spouses Residency Relief Act when I was newly married (I had already separated from the USAF when my wife and I were married.
-She was still in the USAF and I could have maintained my Texas residency and avoided paying state income taxes for a year).
+She was still in the USAF and I could have maintained my Texas residency and avoided paying state income taxes while she was active duty).

 Employment Opportunities for Military Spouses